Skip to main content

 Tried: Use the street or neighborhood name from the geocoder result instead of the city name.

-Nominatim returns a full address string that may start with a street name, suburb, or district.
-Taking the first letter of that full string gives the wrong character.
-The challenge uses the major city name specifically - look for the city or town field in the parsed address components, not the raw address string.
+Nominatim returns a full address string that may start with a street, suburb, or district, so the first letter of that string is the wrong character.
+The challenge wants the major city name, so read the city or town field from the parsed address components, not the raw string.

 Tried: Run the geopy script against only the first coordinate to test it, then assume the rest will work the same way.

-Nominatim rate-limits requests and may return slightly different result formats depending on the coordinate.
-Some coordinates may resolve to a country name or administrative region rather than a city if the point is in a rural area.
-Each coordinate must be checked and the city name verified individually before extracting its first letter.
+Nominatim rate-limits requests and returns slightly different shapes depending on the coordinate.
+A point in a rural area may resolve to a country or administrative region rather than a city.
+Check each coordinate and verify the city name individually before taking its first letter.

 Learn more